asherikov/codeincomplete/README.md

 This brings us to another important point: type is documentation which is automatically verified and enforced by compiler.
-Type omission makes the code more difficult to understand, e.g., consider an example from http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines
+Type omission makes the code more difficult to comprehend, e.g., consider an example from http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines

     auto hello = "Hello!"s; // a std::string